Generator (computer programming): C++

+Once a generator is exhausted, then it will match the sentinel object std::default_sentinel.
+Attempting to increment the generator past exhaustion causes undefined behavior.

 C#

 An example C# 2.0 generator (the yield is available since C# version 2.0):

 Both of these examples utilize generics, but this is not required. yield keyword also helps in implementing custom stateful iterations over a collection as discussed in this discussion.